Spoilers for the 2020 remake of the British version of House of Cards and Planet of the Apes.

 Yesterday the last episode in the long-running, popular comedy-soap BlocEnders, which has been a mainstay of British television and newspaper for forty-seven years, took place.

 The premise was surprisingly simple: popular British figures, chiefly politicians, played overblown parodies of themselves, making ludicrous claims and impossible-to-keep promises, all based around a loathing of the supposed puppet-masters hidden away in the European Union.
 The act was made all the more entertaining because there was usually some grain of truth hidden away amongst all the bluster although, as in any good comedy, it was often the British politicians who were ultimately at fault for the international nonsense.

-As the popularity of the dead-tree press and television news declined, fans of BlocEnders became one of the largest remaining consumers at least of the former whilst younger adults, disdaining the bias-reinforcing nature of many mass-media, went to Twitter and YouTube to find whichever facts most closely aligned with their lifestyle instead.
+As the popularity of the dead-tree press and television news declined, fans of BlocEnders became one of the main consumers at least of the former, whilst younger adults, disdaining the bias-reinforcing nature of many mass-media, went to Twitter and YouTube to find whichever facts most closely aligned with their lifestyle instead.
 This left BlocEnders with a surprisingly devoted core of established, albeit not always wealthy, fans, many of whom were incredibly active on Facebook in the later seasons.

 The reason for this online activity was due to a gimmick that the former host, Prime “Minister”* David Cameron introduced to try to boost falling ratings.
 He gave viewers over eighteen the opportunity to vote on the future of the series, promising to enact whatever viewers chose.
 Not everyone was convinced that he was serious due to the fact that he gave only two options: keep going as we are, or destroy everything in a ghastly fireball and play in the wreckage of what remains like irradiated mutants.